xxf098/gobangx/README.md

 - Multiple Database support (MySQL, PostgreSQL, SQLite)
 - Intuitive keyboard only control

-## What does "gobang" come from?

-gobang means a Japanese game played on goban, a go board.
-The appearance of goban looks like table structure.
-And I live in Kyoto, Japan.
-In Kyoto city, streets are laid out on a grid (We call it “goban no me no youna (碁盤の目のような)”).
-They are why I named this project "gobang".

 ## Installation

 ### From binaries (Linux, macOS, Windows)